 Learn everything you need to know to implement an integrated system of assessment and grading.
-The author details the specific benefits of formative assessment.
-He explains how to design and interpret three different types of formative assessments, how to track student progress, and how to assign meaningful grades.
+This book details the specific benefits of formative assessment and explains how to design and interpret three different types of formative assessments, how to track student progress, and how to assign meaningful grades.
 Detailed examples bring each concept to life, and chapter exercises reinforce the content.

 - Learn how to design three types of formative classroom assessments that should be used in a comprehensive system.